tumikole/tumi/_posts/2021-03-02-html-and-css-review.md

 ### Adding links images

-The <a> element with its href attribute creates a hyperlink to web pages, files, email addresses, locations in the same page.
+The anchor element with its href attribute creates a hyperlink to web pages, files, email addresses, locations in the same page.
+Content within each anchor should indicate the link's destination.